-- 6.8.3 Pay Dates The first pay date for the academic year is September 1.
+- 6.8.1 Salary Adjustment Policy To fund faculty salary adjustments, the University uses money appropriated by the General Assembly.
+These state funds are allocated annually by the Board of Visitors, as follows: - .1 The portion of funds needed for promotions and for the correction of salary inequities is extracted first. - .2 Merit Pay Adjustment Process All full-time, continuing faculty members are subject to annual performance review (§6.1).
+Should funds become available to award merit increases to faculty, the provost will work with the University Faculty Council to develop a process for making these awards, a process consistent with and based on the annual review process.
+Merit pay will not be awarded to any faculty member with an overall rating of "unsatisfactory" for the previous evaluation period. - 6.8.3 Pay Dates The first pay date for the academic year is September 1.
 Salary is paid in twenty-four equal paychecks over a twelve-month period.
 Pay dates are the first and the sixteenth of each month.
 When a holiday falls on the first or the sixteenth of the month, the payday is the immediately preceding workday. - 6.8.4 Salary Checks It is required that checks be electronically direct-deposited to a bank account identified by the faculty member.
 Faculty members who plan to terminate employment at the end of an academic year must leave a forwarding address at the Payroll Office so that payroll checks can be mailed.
 Applicable federal and state taxes are deducted. - 6.8.5 Salary Advances The University does not, under any circumstances, pay salary advances to faculty members.